 This convergence creates a perfect opportunity to consolidate your tech stack.

-2. Prioritize "point-to-point" overlaps: These represent the quickest wins, two tools doing essentially the same thing
+- Prioritize "point-to-point" overlaps: These represent the quickest wins, where two tools are doing essentially the same thing

 Increasing spend with one supplier also increases your business leverage.
 Adding a new product to an existing contract can even open the door for you to renegotiate mid-term and right-size overall spend.